An AgentMail Alternative Built in the EU

 Less than half the price on paid plans

 AgentMail's first paid tier starts at $20/month.
-OpenMail's Developer plan is $9/month — the same 10 inboxes and 10,000 emails, with double the storage at 20GB vs 10GB.
+OpenMail's Pro plan starts at $9/month — the same 10 inboxes and 10,000 emails included, then usage-based pricing as you grow instead of forcing an upgrade to a pricier tier.
 For indie developers and small teams, that difference adds up.

 EU-based by default, not by upgrade